Close

 Initial Public Offerings (IPOs)

-IPOs are the first stock sale by a private company to the public.
+An Initial Public Offering (IPO) is when a private company offers shares to the public for the first time.
 Investing in IPOs can be highly rewarding if the company experiences significant growth post-listing.
 However, IPOs are also inherently risky as they involve investing in unproven companies with limited financial track records and uncertainties about future performance.
+Investors must carefully analyze the company's business model, financials, and industry prospects before investing in these new investment plans.

 Direct Equity